jkmulq/cvr-cleaning/README.md

 The workflow is staged.
-Scripts beginning with `1_` clean inputs and prepare lookup keys; scripts beginning with `2_` perform name matching and build the winner datasets.
-KFST winners are consortium-expanded (one row per member), and both sources ship a "robustness stack" of winner-CVR variants (see [Main outputs](#main-outputs)).
+Scripts beginning with `1_` clean inputs and prepare lookup keys; scripts beginning with `2_` perform name matching and build the winner datasets; scripts beginning with `3_` concatenate the production and extraction CVR methods into deduped per-source stacks.
+The TED/XML chain (`ted_*` in [code/scraping/](code/scraping)) builds a third
+source alongside KFST and OpenTender, and `5_combine_datasets.R` concatenates all three into one combined winner dataset and one combined buyer dataset.
+KFST winners are consortium-expanded (one row per member), and each source ships a concat-and-dedup stack pooling the production and extraction CVR methods (see [Main outputs](#main-outputs)).
 Analysis notebooks and the quality report are generated separately (listed below the pipeline table).

 | Script | Purpose | Main outputs |
 |---|---|---|